 - Introduce themselves to others

 CULTURES.
 Students will have gained a deeper knowledge and understanding of the cultures of the Spanish-speaking world.
-They will be more acquainted with the places where Spanish is spoken, will have explored some of the main cultural, social, and historical events of the Hispanic world, and will have increased their awareness of the U.S. Hispanic/Latino communities.
+They will be more acquainted with the places where Spanish is spoken, will have explored some of the main cultural, social, and historical events of the Hispanic world, and will have increased their awareness of the U.S. Hispanic/Latinx communities.

 CONNECTIONS.
 Students will be able to acquire new information and reinforce their knowledge of other disciplines through the Spanish language.

 COMPARISONS.
-Students will have developed new insights into the nature of language and culture that will allow them to establish comparisons not only between languages, but also between the Hispanic cultures and their own.
+Students will have developed new insights into the nature of language and culture that will allow them to establish comparisons not only between languages, but also between the Hispanic and Latinx cultures and their own.